hujhax/austin-improv-wiki/Shows/Elf Employment.md

 ## History
 ### 2011 Run
-In 2011, the show ran Fridays and Saturdays at 8pm at [[Salvage Vanguard Theater]], from 12/2/11 to 12/17/11.
+In 2011, the show ran Fridays and Saturdays at 8pm at [[Theatres/Salvage Vanguard Theater|Salvage Vanguard Theater]], from 12/2/11 to 12/17/11.
 #### Cast
 * [[Amy McKenna]]
 * [[Chadwick Smith]]